SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Parol Lantern Festival and Parade

-Leading up to that day, the Bayanihan Community Center will be offering workshops teaching the public to make the colorful, star-shaped lanterns, which will then be displayed at Yerba Buena Lane.
-These lanterns are an important symbol of peace, hope, luck, and light.
+Leading up to that day, the Bayanihan Community Center will offer workshops teaching the public how to create colorful, star-shaped lanterns, which will then be displayed along Yerba Buena Lane.

 Outside Lights at City Hall

-Every year, SF City Hall gets into the Christmas spirit by glowing red and green throughout the holiday season.
 Normally shining white with its beautiful golden dome, the alternating colors on its columns really make this architectural gem a treat to look at on cold winter nights.

 The best place to snap your photos is from the Civic Center Plaza on the eastern side.
 You can easily get here by taking BART or Muni light rail to the Civic Center Station and walking two blocks west.